How Putin and Donald Tusk covered up what caused the Polish presidential plane crash in 2010.

 Tusk greets Putin shortly after the crash.
 A new commission investigating the crash was set up after the Law and Justice party (PiS) came to power in late 2015.
 The new commission reopened the official investigation into the cause of the 2010 air crash in Smolensk, in a final attempt to once and for all determine what was the true cause for the 2010 Smolensk plane crash.
 Their findings point out that the cause for the crash resulted in a explosion that happened onboard the plane while it was traveling over Russia, and that the Russian flight controlers gave wrong landing instructions to the Polish plane, which was landing in heavy fog, and caused it to crash into the runway.
 In 2019 British specialists from the UK Forensic Explosives Laboratory (FEL) found traces of TNT and other explosive materials on samples from the crash site of the Polish presidential plane in Smoleńsk, western Russia.
 The specialists from the laboratory examined more than 200 samples from the crash site, handed over by Polish prosecutors in 2017 and traces of explosives “including TNT” were found “on the majority” of the samples.

-It's important to note that two years before the crash in 2008, Putin threatened to blow out of the skies the Polish president and his plane because he flew to Tbilisi to show solidarity with Georgia while it was being invaded by the Russian army.
 Whatever was the real cause of the Polish 2010 plane crash, one thing is undeniable, that the basic simple fact that Putin and Russia refuse to return the plane wreckage and the black box to Poland, to be examined indepently by Polish and international experts, points to "foul play" if not worse.
 The real question is what are Putin and Russia hiding by refusing to hand back the plane wreckage and black box and why did then Polish PM and today's EU president Donald Tusk colluded with Putin and helped him cover up what really caused the plane crash?
+(The article was updated on April 10 2022.)